 Gina recalls, “When we picked up our kids at the orphanage, I remember pulling into the compound, the taxi pulling in through the locked gate, then kids flooding out of the house, running toward our car.
 There were probably 40 children there, climbing on us, saying “Mommy” and “Daddy.”
 This memory is one that has not left them through the years.
 Soon after arriving, they met their children, took lots of pictures, gave gifts, played with all of the kids, and had a coffee ceremony with the leader of the orphanage.

 “Before we left, we saw a boy around age 8 or 9, hiding under the stairs, crying his eyes out.
 The pain in his eyes was a universal language that just broke my heart,” Gina states.
-Gina and Jeff found out that the little boy had come to the orphanage at the same time their children had arrived and was their best friend.
+Gina and Jeff found out that the little boy had come to the orphanage at the same time their children had arrived and were their best friends.
 Gina left that day and told Jeff that they would either be back to bring him home, or they would find someone to adopt him as she could not stand for that to be that last image of the place their children came from.

 With the adoption of older children, Gina and Jeff feared they would miss many “firsts.”
 However, they quickly learned that there were many firsts they got to experience.
 For example, they watched their first escalator ride, enjoy their first pizza, and their first time swimming.